 The hack is the largest cryptocurrency heist in history.
 Bybit is currently actively working with industry experts such as Chainalysis to trace the stolen assets and is investigating the theft.

-The company also launched a recovery compensation program that will compensate individuals who help recover assets with up to 10% of the amount recovered.
+The company also launched a recovery compensation program to compensate individuals who help recover assets with up to 10% of the amount recovered.
 Chainalysis has explained how the vulnerability occurred and what the attackers used to

 The company announced how the tactics, techniques, and procedures (TTPs) used by the cryptocurrency miners are linked to North Korea, and that Chainalysis is working with Bybit and law enforcement to help recover the funds.

 The Bybit hack illustrates the evolving tactics used by nation-state cybercriminals.
-In particular, it is unclear how North Korean-linked hackers are using these techniques.
+In particular, it is unclear what methods North Korean-linked hackers are using to

 Recently, according to the 2025 Virtual Asset Crime Report published by Chainalysis, North Korean-affiliated hackers will be responsible for approximately 20 hacks in 2023.